ucsb-cs148-s21/1pm-t3-course-recommender/team/LEARNING.md

 * Justin will commit to refreshing up on React, CSS, and HTML in week 3 and on Springboot and Heroku week 4.
 * Chandler will commit to reviewing prop/state management in React as well as brushing up on Java in preparation for any backend work.
+* Jack will conmit to reviewing the SpringBoot framework and going over the code in CS 56 as well as taking a look on the React for front end for this next two weeks.